Corporate Responsibility. Description.

 CSR is the deliberate inclusion of public interest into corporate decision-making, and the honoring of a Triple Bottom Line: people, planet, profit.

-History of Corporate Social Responsibility
+Origin of Corporate Social Responsibility.
+History

 Proponents argue that corporations make more long term profits by operating with a perspective, while critics argue that CSR distracts from the economic role of businesses.